JesseSGallagher/LearningGraphQL/README.md

 This will remove the recently updated studio "New Studio Name"

 ***
 #### Note : This is not a persitent database.
-It will note save the results to the hardcoded data, and will be lost if the page is refreshed.
+It will not save the results to the hardcoded data, and will be lost if the page is refreshed.